Perineal Tearing: How To Reduce Tearing and Heal After Birth - Baby Chick

 3. Consider Your Positioning During Birth

-Your position during birth can increase or decrease your risk for tearing and pelvic floor muscle injury.10,13 For example, laying on your side or getting on your hands and knees leads to less damage to the pelvic floor.20,21 If you choose an epidural, laying on your side with a partner or sling lifting your leg is a great option.22
+Your position during birth can increase or decrease your risk for tearing and pelvic floor muscle injury.10,13 For example, lying on your side or getting onto your hands and knees reduces damage to the pelvic floor.20,21 If you choose an epidural, lying on your side with a partner or sling lifting your leg is a great option.22

 4. Build a Great Team

 Choose birthing professionals who will respect your wishes about positioning and pushing.
 If you have a doula, they can help reduce the likelihood of a C-section and having an operative birth.
-Ask your midwife or physician if they’re comfortable catching babies in whatever position you would like to try.
+Ask your midwife or physician whether they’re comfortable supporting different labor and birth positions.

 So You Tore, Now What?